Krisztián Simon: 1860 Munich

 On 2 February 2015, Simon signed a contract with German 2.
 Bundesliga club 1860 Munich until 2018.
 Before 1860 Munich signed Simon, Markus von Ahlen asked former 1860 Munich goalkeeper Gábor Király and former Hertha BSC midfielder and Hungary national football team coach Pál Dárdai's opinion.

 Simon gave his debut for the Munich lions on 9 February 2015 in a 1–2 home defeat against Heidenheim, when he was substituted for Maximilian Wittek in the 78th minute.

 Simon was left out from the squad due to the fact that he has not acquired the German language correctly and his oversensitivity according to his coach, Torsten Fröhling.

 On 13 March 2015, he scored his first goal for the first team of 1860 Munich in a 3–0 away win against Greuther Fürth, when he brought his team to a 1–0 lead in the 34th minute after an assist by Korbinian Vollmann.

+Újpest

+On 1 May he scored his first goal in the 2022–23 Nemzeti Bajnokság I season against Ferencváros at the Szusza Ferenc Stadion.

+On 24 June 2025, Simon announced that he would end his professional career after fourteen seasons with Újpest, in which he won three Hungarian Cups and one Hungarian Championship bronze medal.
+He also announced that he would remain with Újpest FC and would later work with Újpest's young talents.